 Helping your baby sleep

-Babies may not be able to establish their own sleeping and waking patterns, especially
+Babies may not be able to form their own sleeping and waking patterns, especially

 in going to sleep.
-You can help your baby sleep by recognizing signs of sleep readiness,
+You can help your baby sleep by knowing the signs of sleep readiness,

-teaching him/her to fall asleep on his or her own, and providing the right environment
+teaching him or her to fall asleep on his or her own, and providing the right environment

 for comfortable and safe sleep.